huggingface/datasets/docs/source/quickstart.rst

 Format the dataset
 ------------------

-Depending on whether you are using PyTorch or TensorFlow, you will need to format the dataset accordingly.
+Depending on whether you are using PyTorch, TensorFlow, or JAX, you will need to format the dataset accordingly.
 There are three changes you need to make to the dataset:

 1. Rename the ``label`` column to ``labels``, the expected input name in `BertForSequenceClassification <https://huggingface.co/transformers/model_doc/bert.html?#transformers.BertForSequenceClassification.forward>`__ or `TFBertForSequenceClassification <https://huggingface.co/transformers/model_doc/bert.html?#tfbertforsequenceclassification>`__: